-GOVERNOR’S OFFICE NEWS RELEASE: DBEDT’s annual energy report cites significant progress on key objectivesPosted on Dec 14, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: DBEDT’s annual energy report cites significant progress on key objectivesPosted on Dec 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Hawaii State Energy Office (HSEO) has released its “Energy Resources Coordinator’s Annual Report 2015” documenting Hawaii’s progress and leadership on its clean energy objectives.

 The report details Hawaii’s new energy policies, including the nation’s first-ever landmark goal of reaching 100 percent renewable energy by 2045, and numerous clean energy initiatives in various areas such as renewable energy, efficiency, transportation, grid modernization, utility reform and innovative programs.